classiebit/eventmie-pro-docs/resources/docs/3.0/events/simple-events.md

 ## Location

-Event location details.
-You need to enter `Google map Lat-long` manually to show the venue pinned on the google map on the event page.
+Add event location details to help attendees find your venue easily.
+Enter `Google map Lat-long` to display a pinned venue on the event page map.

 <br>